GoClipse/goclipse/README-MelnormeEclipse.md

 ### Design notes:

 ##### Support for using external semantic tools.
-In the more common case, MelnormeEclipse based IDEs will use external tools for functionality like building, but also code completion, find definition, etc. (for example, autocomplete deamons).
-But having that semantic functionality built in the host IDE itself is also well supported.
+There is a focus on an IDE paradigm of using external programs for building, code completion, and any others sorts of *language semantic functionality*.
+Most of MelnormeEclipse infrastructure is UI infrastructure, the core of a concrete IDE's engine functionality is usually driven by language-specific external programs.
+(This is not a requirement though - using internal tools is easily supported as well).

 ##### MelnormeEclipse source is embedded in host IDE.
 MelnormeEclipse is designed to be used by embedding the its source code directly in the host IDE code.